valdisdot/Skeleton/README.md

 #### package `data.controller`

-- `data.controller` contains implementations of interface Runnable, which are ready-to-use set of classes for operating the DataCellGroups by different ways.
+- `data.controller` contains implementations of interface Runnable, which are ready-to-use set of classes for operating the DataCellGroups by various ways.

 ``````
 DataCellGroup<String> dataCellGroup = new DataCellGroup<>(